mashpie/i18n-node/README.md

 	Hello
 	Howdy

+### plural support

+different plural froms are supported as response to `count`:

+	var singular = __n('%s cat', '%s cats', 1);
+    var plural = __n('%s cat', '%s cats', 3);

+this puts **1 cat** or **3 cats** and again these could get nested:

+	var singular = __n('There is one monkey in the %%s', 'There are %d monkeys in the %%s', 1, 'tree');
+	var plural = __n('There is one monkey in the %%s', 'There are %d monkeys in the %%s', 3, 'tree');

+putting **There is one monkey in the tree** or **There are 3 monkeys in the tree**

 ### json file

 the above will automatically generate a `en.js` by default inside `./locales/` which looks like

 	{
-	    "Hello":"Hello",
+		"Hello": "Hello",
-	    "Hello %s, how are you today?":"Hello %s, how are you today?", "weekend":"weekend",
+		"Hello %s, how are you today?": "Hello %s, how are you today?", "weekend": "weekend",
 		"Hello %s, how are you today?
-How was your %s.":"Hello %s, how are you today?
-How was your %s."
+How was your %s.": "Hello %s, how are you today?
+How was your %s.", "Hi": "Hi",
+		"Howdy": "Howdy",
+		"%s cat": {
+			"one": "%s cat",
+			"other": "%s cats"
+		},
+		"There is one monkey in the %%s": {
+			"one": "There is one monkey in the %%s",
+			"other": "There are %d monkeys in the %%s"
+		},
+		"tree": "tree"
 	}

-that file can be edited or just uploaded to webtranslateit for any kind of collaborative translation workflow.
+that file can be edited or just uploaded to [webtranslateit](http://docs.webtranslateit.com/file_formats/) for any kind of collaborative translation workflow:

+	{
+		"Hello": "Hallo",
+		"Hello %s, how are you today?": "Hallo %s, wie geht es dir heute?", "weekend": "Wochenende",
+		"Hello %s, how are you today?
+How was your %s.": "Hallo %s, wie geht es dir heute?
+Wie war dein %s.", "Hi": "Hi",
+		"Howdy": "Hallöchen",
+		"%s cat": {
+			"one": "%s Katze",
+			"other": "%s Katzen"
+		},
+		"There is one monkey in the %%s": {
+			"one": "Im %%s sitzt ein Affe",
+			"other": "Im Baum sitzen %d Affen"
+		},
+		"tree": "Baum"
+	}